ritzdesai1/Business-Process-Analysis-Unibook-Employee-Management-System/README.md

 ## Processes of the EMS:

-### 1. Employee Shift Tracking:
-This process allows the client to assign shifts according to the employee schedule.
-It will allow employees to view all the available shifts, enter the preferences of their shifts, and exchange shifts with other employees if necessary.
+<p><strong>1.
+Employee Shift Tracking </strong>: This process allows the client to assign shifts according to the employee schedule.
+It will allow employees to view all the available shifts, enter the preferences of their shifts, and exchange shifts with other employees if necessary.</p>
-### 2. Task Assignment:
-This will allow the client to put up new task details and assign tasks to employees according to their specialization and work authorization.
+<p><strong>2.
+Task Assignment</strong>: This will allow the client to put up new task details and assign tasks to employees according to their specialization and work authorization.
-### 3. On-shift employee tracking:
-This function is used to ensure employees are working according to their shift and break schedule.
+<p><strong>3.
+On-shift employee tracking </strong>: This function is used to ensure employees are working according to their shift and break schedule.</p>
-### 4. Employee Discount Verification:
-This process is to verify that all purchases made by employees are availing their discount and to ensure no one else is misusing it.
+<p> <strong>4.
+Employee Discount Verification</strong>: This process is to verify that all purchases made by employees are availing their discount and to ensure no one else is misusing it.</p>
-### 5. Inventory Management:
-This process is mainly used to keep product counts, sales, vendor details, and stocking schedules.
+<p><strong>5.
+Inventory Management</strong>: This process is mainly used to keep product counts, sales, vendor details, and stocking schedules. </p>